Highlands, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 15.19 mi of roadways, of which 12.50 mi were maintained by the municipality, 1.52 mi by Monmouth County and 1.17 mi by the New Jersey Department of Transportation.

 Route 36 is the main highway through Highlands.
-At the east end of the borough, Route 36 connects to Sea Bright by way of the Highlands-Sea Bright Bridge.
+At the east end of the borough, Route 36 connects to Sea Bright by way of the Highlands–Sea Bright Bridge.

 Public transportation

 NJ Transit provides local bus transportation on the 834 route between the borough and Red Bank.
-Academy Bus offers bus service to the Port Authority Bus Terminal in New York City and to Wall Street.
+Academy Bus offers bus service to the Port Authority Bus Terminal in Midtown Manhattan and to Wall Street.

-SeaStreak offers ferry service to New York City at Conner's Ferry Landing.
-There are three morning trips, which stop at Pier 11/Wall Street and then the East 34th Street Ferry Landing.
+SeaStreak offers ferry service to Manhattan at Conner's Ferry Landing.
+There are three morning trips, which stop at Pier 11/Wall Street and then at East 34th Street Ferry Landing.
 Six ferry trips return each weekday evening.

 Popular culture

 The Kevin Smith film Jersey Girl is set in Highlands, but was filmed in Paulsboro, New Jersey.

 In addition, Highlands' ZIP code (07732) is featured in the opening titles of Mallrats, and is Dante's ZIP code in Clerks: The Animated Series, although it is misattributed in the show to nearby Leonardo.